 - Watch for signs of hypothermia: uncontrollable shivering, memory loss, disorientation, incoherence, slurred speech, drowsiness and apparent exhaustion.
 If symptoms are detected, get the victim to a warm location, remove any wet clothing, warm the center of the body first and give warm, non-alcoholic beverages, if the victim is conscious.
 Get medical help, as soon as possible.

-- Roads to allow plowing operations to proceed smoothly.
+- Do not become a ‘spectator’.
+Continue to stay off streets and roads to allow plowing and clean-up operations to proceed smoothly.

 - Help dig out fire hydrants and storm drains in your neighborhood.